 This sheltered, picturesque cove in Puerto Escondido is close to the legendary Zicatela beach but offers a more relaxed scene better suited to beginners or intermediate surfers wanting to brush up on technique before joining the aficionados on the next beach across.
 There’s a small bar and several palapas on the sand between the two rocky headlands.

 School’s In: The Oasis Surf Academy is a professional, friendly outfit located at the top of the steps above the beach.
-Run by pro-surfers, the guides are bilingual and all equipment is provided.
-Check details and rates.
+The pro-surfers guides are bilingual and all equipment is provided.

 While this town is known for its world-class surf, it’s not all about the pros: beginners will also find plenty of gentle surf to help them get started.Guerrero

-School’s In: The Inn at Manzanillo Bay rents out gear, including professional boards, waxes and beach wear, and the beach just out the front is an uncrowded spot to practice your moves.
-Check details and rates
+School’s In: The Inn at Manzanillo Bay rents out gear, including professional boards, waxes, and beachwear, and the beach just out the front is an uncrowded spot to practice your moves.